-The Pottery at South Loch NessThe Aldourie Pottery was situated on the site of the present Dores Parish Hall, and was operational from around 1900, probably only for seven or eight years.
+The Pottery at South Loch NessThe Aldourie Pottery was situated on the site of the present Dores Parish Hall, and was operational from around 1900 until 1905 at the latest.
 The driving force behind the project was Mary Watts, born Mary Fraser Tytler, whose family owned Aldourie.
-A more than competent painter in her own right, she married GF Watts, the famous 19th century English artist and, after her marriage, concentrated more on other forms of art, including pottery and highly symbolic work in other mediums, with a blend of art nouveau and celtic designs.
+A more than competent painter in her own right, she married GF Watts, the famous 19th century English artist and, after her marriage, concentrated more on other forms of art, including pottery and highly symbolic work in other mediums, with a blend of art nouveau and Celtic designs.

 Mary had started another pottery at Compton, the Watts’ home near Guilford, which from 1906 became the “Potter’ Arts Guild”, whose objective was to teach and encourage local people to develop their artistic skills.
 The same model was applied at Dores, and even the buildings were of a style more to be expected in Surrey than in Inverness-shire.
 (The pottery itself was accompanied by two houses, both recently demolished, known as “Pottery Cottage” and “The Chalet”.)

 It is probably due to the fact that the Watts’ spent more time at Compton than at Aldourie, that the production here did not last very long.
 Another reason may have been that, although some local clay was tried, it was found not to be suitable, meaning that material had to be brought in from Cumnock in Ayrshire, adding greatly to the cost of production.

 Dores Pottery with Miss Robertson (top of stairs) and Mrs Edith Fraser Tytler